hmrc/pillar2-submission-api/README.md

 sm2 --stop PILLAR2_ALL
 ```

+## Testing in Development

+Follow the guide to [Test the Beta API in Development](https://docs.tax.service.gov.uk/mdtp-handbook/documentation/create-and-manage-a-developer-hub-api/test-the-beta-api-in-dev.html).
+This API is a user-restricted resource.
+You will also need the following:

+    <context>  : organisations/pillar-two
+    <resource> : RESTAdapter/PLR/<endpoint>
+    <endpoint> : the endpoint being tested

 ## Generation, Validation and Publishing
 To ensure API documentation alignment with code, we generate the OpenAPI specification (OAS) directly from the route definitions using an SBT task, reducing risk and manual effort.